Academic Catalog

 Special Facilities and/or Equipment

-A. A lecture room equipped with instructional computer, high resolution color monitor, software; projection system, and lighting suitable for displaying projected media.
+1. A lecture room equipped with instructional computer, high resolution color monitor, software; projection system and lighting suitable for displaying projected media.

-B. An integrated or separate facility with student workstation configurations, to include hard drives, color monitors, mice, keyboards, digitalizing drawing tablets and stylus, and software.
+2. An integrated or separate facility with student workstation configurations, to include hard drives, color monitors, mice, keyboards, digitalizing drawing tablets and stylus, and software.

-C. When taught via Foothill Global Access: on-going access to computer with java-script enabled Internet browsing software, media plug-ins, and relevant computer applications.
+3. When taught via Foothill Global Access: on-going access to computer with JavaScript-enabled internet browsing software, media plug-ins, and relevant computer applications.

 Method(s) of Evaluation

-Evaluation methods may include, but are not limited to:
+Methods of Evaluation may include but are not limited to the following:

-C. Written or oral critiques.
+Written or oral critiques

-1. Reading, research and writing assignments.
+1. Reading, research, and writing assignments

-2. Written participation in lectures of historical and contemporary 3-D animations.
+2. Written participation in lectures of historical and contemporary 3-D animations

-3. Revisions of 3-D animation assignments and projects.
+3. Revisions of 3-D animation assignments and projects

 Method(s) of Instruction

-C. Electronic discussion forums.
+Electronic discussion forums

-F. Face-to-face and online critiques.
+Face-to-face and online critiques

 Representative Text(s) and Other Materials

-Although one or more text is older than the suggested "5 years or newer" standard, it remains a seminal text in this area of study.
+Although these texts are older than the suggested "5 years or newer" standard, they remain seminal texts in this area of study.

 Types and/or Examples of Required Reading, Writing, and Outside of Class Assignments

-A. Reading assignments:
+1. Reading assignments:

-1. Assigned textbook.
+1. Assigned textbook

-2. Handouts.
+2. Handouts

-3. Internet research sites.
+3. Internet research sites

-B. Writing assignments:
+2. Writing assignments:

-1. Writing articles for 3-D animation.
+1. Writing articles for 3-D animation

-2. Writing portfolio and artist's statements.
+2. Writing portfolio and artist's statements

-3. Writing research reports.
+3. Writing research reports

 Discipline(s)